Former French president Jacques Chirac dies aged 86

 The president of the European Commission and former Luxembourg premier Jean-Claude Juncker was "moved and devastated" to learn of Chirac's death.

-"Europe is not only losing a great statesman but the president is losing a great friend," European Commission spokeswoman Mina Andreeva quoted Juncker as saying.
+"Europe is not only losing a great statesman but the president is losing a great friend," European Commission spokeswoman Mina Andreaaaaaaaaeva quoted Juncker as saying.

 Juncker wants to "pay tribute and honour his extensive lifelong work, and his legacy for France and the European Union will stay with us forever," she added.